btjimerson/yba-terraform/aws-single-region/README.md

-# Yugabyte Platform AWS Multi-region Configuration
+# Yugabyte Anywhere AWS Single Region Configuration

 ## Introduction

 This repository contains a Terraform configuration to create a single-region AWS environment with Yugabyte Platform.
 By default, this configuration creates:

-* A VPC in one region
+* A VPC in one region for YBA and universes
-* A public and a private subnet in the VPC
+* Public and private subnets in the VPC
 * A security group for the VPC to allow the required YugabyteDB traffic
 * An EC2 instance with Replicated installed to install Yugabyte Platform
+* A security group for the VPC to allow traffic to universe nodes

 Once this configuration is applied, you are ready to install Yugabyte Platform, single-region AWS cloud provider, and the corresponding Universe.